lltfm/openness/README.md

   * [Openness GPT v11 prompt](./works/saltem_hoc/openness_gpt-prompt-v11.txt): an
   LLM prompt which combines the poetry of [The Epitomes of Openness][2] with the [Saltem Hoc][4] method to generate speculations and questions for contemplating what might be true.
-"Programming" AI with poetry.
+"Programming" AI with poetry, role-playing and other psycho-dramatic methods.

 ## Notices